I recently bought a microwave from an eCommerce website.

 How to calculate CES?

-CES is calculated by dividing the sum of customer effort ratings from the total number of survey responses.
+CES is calculated by dividing the sum of customer effort ratings by the total number of survey responses.

 Why is CES used?